 Shaping the vision

-Future Chefs found themselves in a unique position in late 2021.
-During the quiet days of the pandemic, the organization had moved from their former home in the South End, to a highly visible, ground floor level, street-facing facility at Roxbury’s Blue Hill Avenue.
+In late 2021, during the quiet days of the pandemic, Future Chefs moved from their former home in the South End, to a highly visible, ground floor level, street-facing facility at Roxbury’s Blue Hill Avenue.
 But there was a problem– while they had a beautiful new space, no one in the neighborhood knew who they were.
 Introducing the organization to the neighborhood, engaging the community as co-creators of their new space, and ensuring financial sustainability through community and donor support was top of mind, and the Future Chefs team needed a plan to get there.

 The first step in our collaboration was to plan out how to achieve Future Chefs goals, knowing that their location had changed and their staffing capacity had shifted with the loss of former programming partners and opportunities due to pandemic restrictions.
 Our team knew that there would be a few important steps to forging new connections; leaving them with a toolkit of strategies and resources as well as a roadmap of how to reach the audiences they wanted to engage with, would aid them in this.